Equipment in TETRA facility

 Our Contribution

-APL researchers, funded by the Department of Defense’s Industrial Base Analysis and Sustainment Program, stood up an innovative facility called Transforming Evaluation and Testing via Robotics and Acceleration, or TETRA.
+APL researchers, funded by the Department of Defense’s Industrial Base Analysis and Sustainment Program, are developing a novel materials science paradigm called Transforming Evaluation and Testing via Robotics and Acceleration, or TETRA.
 The name is a reference to the materials science tetrahedron—a conceptual framework for visualizing the relationship between the processing, structure, properties, and performance of a material.
-TETRA represents a radical reimagining of this framework.
+TETRA represents a radical reimagining of this framework, and APL has stood up an innovative facility to realize this vision.

 By integrating robotics and accelerated synthesis and testing methods, APL researchers are developing and validating a suite of tools that makes it possible to produce and evaluate materials at an unprecedented rate.